-- Adequate oversight, monitoring and control of credit risk through the Board, risk committees and senior management. - Clearly defined roles and responsibilities for overall credit risk management. - Establishment of functional independence of Credit Risk Management function from personnel and management functions responsible for credit origination and credit administration. - Appropriate mechanisms to ensure that the Board and senior management understand credit risk rating systems design and operations through regular training and involvement in the model review and approval processes. - Business units monitor and manage credit risk in their businesses and report a.
+- Adequate oversight, monitoring and control of credit risk through the Board, risk committees and senior management. - Clearly defined roles and responsibilities for overall credit risk management. - Establishment of functional independence of Credit Risk Management function from personnel and management functions responsible for credit origination and credit administration. - Appropriate mechanisms to ensure that the Board and senior management understand credit risk rating systems design and operations through regular training and involvement in the model review and approval processes. - Business units monitor and manage credit risk in their businesses and report.

+a.
 Total gross credit risk exposure by facility:

+8 (Rs in Cr)

 Facility Type Credit Exposure

-Fund Based 73,918.14
+Fund Based 80,984.98

-Non-Fund Based 347.63
+Non-Fund Based 605.80

-Total 74,265.77
+Total 81,590.78